 Youth Championship Rules

 1. Competitors in this competition may not also compete in the Open, Accompanist, or Traditional Championship.
-Limited to up to the first 30 contestants that check in or register ONSITE for the preliminary round and 10 fiddlers selected to compete in the Championship.
+Limited to first 30 fiddlers that check in or register ONSITE for the Finals and 10 fiddlers selected to compete in the Championship.

-1. No electric instruments (except piano) and no instruments playing "lead" will be permitted.
-No fiddler will be allowed more than 4 accompanying instruments.
-Any stringed instrument or piano is acceptable as backup.
+2. No electric instruments (except piano) and no instruments playing "lead" will be permitted.
+Fiddler may use up to 4 accompanying instruments.
+Any stringed instrument or piano is acceptable.

-1. Contestants should be ready to compete when called to the stage.
+13. Contestants should be ready to compete when called to the stage.
 Contestants will be required to begin their first tune within 30 seconds from the time they are announced to the judges.
-Consideration will be given for broken strings, switching instruments, etc. Violation of this rule will result in loss of 30 points and/or disqualification.
+Consideration will be given for broken strings, switching instruments, etc. Violation of this rule will result in a 30-point deduction.

-1. The decision of the judges is FINAL.
-Any contestant or accompanist who harasses, threatens or verbally abuses a judge or contest official will first be warned and next be expelled from the contest for the current and next year.
+15. The decision of the judges is FINAL.
+Any contestant or accompanist who harasses, threatens, or verbally abuses a judge or contest official will first be warned and next be expelled from the contest for the current and next year.

-1. Upon contestant registration, all commercial recording, photo and video rights during the contest are reserved and shall become the property of the Grand Master Fiddler Championship.
+16. Upon contestant registration, all commercial recording, photo, and video rights during the contest are reserved and shall become the property of the Grand Master Fiddler Championship.

 News